Theodora605/Sticker-Book-Project/README.md

 Check https://cloud.google.com/docs/authentication/application-default-credentials for information on how to generate this file

-Save the default credentialS file to the folder you will like to use as a volume for temporary storage and run the following command from that directory:
+Save the default credentials file to the folder you will like to use as a volume for temporary storage and run the following command from that directory:

 ```
 docker run \